JaKooLit/Debian-Hyprland/README.md

 ```
 - delete # on the lines with 'deb-src'
 - ensure to allow to install non-free drivers especially for users with NVIDIA gpus.
 You can also install non-free drivers if required.
 Edit install-scripts/nvidia.sh and change the nvidia stuff's if required
+- If you have login Manager already like GDM (gnome login manager), I highly advice not to install SDDM.
+But if you decide to install SDDM, see here [`Issue 2 - SDDM`](https://github.com/JaKooLit/Debian-Hyprland/issues/2)

 ### 🔔 NOTICE TO UBUNTU USERS ###
 - You can use this installer.
 However, I have only tested on Ubuntu 23.10.
 Not sure if it works on older ubuntu as Hyprland needs an updated wayland libraries.
 For sure wont work in any Ubuntu LTS.